 - Enforces Anchorage Municipal Code Title 17 (Animals), including the investigation of dog bites and animal attacks.

-- Provides public education programs on responsible pet care and ownership to schools and organizations.
+- Provides public education programs on responsible pet care and ownership and safety with animals to schools and organizations.

 - Coordinates an avid volunteer program.